 This led to her creation of Thrive Global, a company focused on ending the stress and burnout epidemic, particularly for working professionals, through sustainable practices to support performance, wellbeing and more.
 Her company impacts people and organizations around the world.

 Rest and employee wellbeing can be a competitive advantage.
 Arianna has been on a mission to help people and organizations reframe how they work and to encourage rest and wellbeing to truly help everyone in the organization THRIVE!

 How to determine if you have a career or a calling:

 1) Would you perform in your current role or position for free?

 If the answer is a big YES, then you’re in your calling.
 If NO, you’re in a career (and if the answer is worse, then you might just have a job).
 You can still have a great career even if you feel that it’s not something you’d do for free.
 However, your calling is absolutely something you’d do even if you never receive a penny (or two) for it.

 2) Do you feel like you’re serving the people you’re meant to serve?

-If you’re in a position that has minimal impact to others and it’s more focused on moving up the ladder, you’re in a career.
-If you’re in a position that serves others who you feel you were born to serve based on your past experiences or values, then you’re in your calling.
+If you’re in a position that has minimal impact on others and it’s more focused on moving up the ladder, you’re in a career.
+If you’re in a position that serves others and you feel born to serve them based on your past experiences or values, then you’re in your calling.

 3) Are you energized or drained from your current work?